 After completing the Broward County 1st Time DUI Offender Program, another one of the conditions of your plea deal would be to drive with an ignition interlock device inside of your car for 6 months.

 Simply put, an ignition interlock device is like a breathalyzer machine that is connected to your car.
 Anytime you want to start your vehicle you would need to breathe into the device and blow under the legal limit in order to start the vehicle’s ignition.

-To put matters into perspective, if you are in Tier 2 of the program, it could take almost two years from the time you start the diversion program to the time you are no longer required to use the ignition interlock device.
+To put matters into perspective, if you are in Tier 2 of the program, it could be a year and a half from the time you start the diversion program to the time you are no longer required to use the ignition interlock device.
 That’s about the same amount of time it takes to obtain an associate’s degree from a community college.
-You would spend about two years of your life with your ability to drive severely limited.
+You would spend about two years of your life being monitored by the court system.

-Alternatively, if you were to hire DUI Lawyers at the Rossen Law Firm to fight your case, you could potentially maintain your ability to drive and avoid the restraints found in the Broward County DUI Diversion Program.
+Alternatively, if you were to hire DUI Lawyers at the Rossen Law Firm to fight your case, you could potentially avoid the restraints found in the Broward County DUI Diversion Program.
 In the state of Florida, anyone who has been arrested for DUI has 10 days to save their driver’s license.
 The individual can either request a formal review with the Florida DMV to reinstate full driving privileges or waive the formal review and immediately obtain a hardship license.

 If you obtain a hardship license, you can continue going to work and taking your children to school while your attorney fights your DUI charge.
 If you enroll in the Broward County DUI Diversion Program, you would still be able to apply for a hardship license to reinstate some of your driving privileges but you would be left alone to navigate the complex process without the help of an attorney.